marissakirjonen/informationSecurity/h2-SpiderWebs.md

 - Simple platform without unnecessary features.
 - Review and update regularly.
 - Segmented architecture: separate parts of the application to be better secured.
-- Automated verification to check the effectiveness of security referring to the configurations and settings of all environments.
+- Automated verification to check the effectiveness of security.

 #### Reference:
 - OWASP.
 2021.
 A05:201-Security Miconfiguration.
 URL: https://owasp.org/Top10/A05_2021-Security_Misconfiguration/.
 Accessed: 31 August 2023.